Terriao/OpenJND/README.md

 Top-down learning       →  Jiang et al.          (data-driven CPL boundary)
 ```

 The lineage is **converging, not branching**: later models do not invalidate earlier ones, they sharpen specific aspects.
-Several state-of-the-art codecs in production today still call into Chou-style or Zhang-style estimators for their simplicity and codec-locality, while research pipelines combine them with the cognitive- and pattern-aware refinements.
-OpenJND ships all generations so the user can pick the right tool, not the most recent one.
+Several state-of-the-art method still call into Chou-style or Zhang-style estimators for their simplicity, while research pipelines combine them with the cognitive- and pattern-aware refinements.
+OpenJND ships all generations so the user can pick the right tool.

 ---